dbt-labs/dbt-utils/README.md

-# dbt-utils

-This package contains macros that can be (re)used across dbt projects.
+This [dbt](https://github.com/fishtown-analytics/dbt) package contains macros that can be (re)used across dbt projects.

 ## Macros
 ### Cross-database